 In November 2019, when the US Fed announced the third rate cut in a year, both the Indian and the US markets were overwhelmed.
 So on 30th October 2019, rates were sacked by 25 base points to prevent a recession in the economy.

-The Indian market was on a roll the very next day, as Sensex touched a record high.
+The Indian market was on a roll the very next day, as the Sensex touched a record high.

 The changes in US Fed rates don’t take place overnight.
 So the news regarding any significant step to be taken by the Federal Reserve starts roaming around the markets months before the news gets a nod from the Federal Reserve.
 This serves the equity markets with ample warning and time to prepare, eliminating any wild moves.

 A hike in the interest rates in the US impacts both the Indian markets and the economy negatively.
-The market tends to come down, and the foreign investors pull out, foreign exchange reserves start to deplete, the economy is at risk of mounting inflation, the rupee falls against the dollar, etc.
+The market tends to come down, foreign investors pull out, foreign exchange reserves start to deplete, the economy is at risk of mounting inflation, the rupee falls against the dollar, etc.

 While a rate cut in the US Fed interest rates is a positive cue for the Indian markets as it would drive fresh foreign investors to the markets.